jackbergus/varsorter/README.md

 ## Dependencies

-This library requires [yaucl](https://github.com/datagramdb/yaucl): please install it before compile.
+This library requires [yaucl](https://github.com/datagramdb/yaucl): please install it before compiling the project.

 ## TODO (?)
 List:
 1. Some additional unit testing to provide the correctness of the implementation should be provided, too.